This blog provides information for educational purposes only. Read our complete summary for more info.

 Monitoring Fermentation - The Scientific Way

-After following our recommendations in our equipment distillation guide and purchasing a beer hydrometer, a hydrometer test jar, and a beer sampler, it's time to read this article.
+This article is for homebrewers and home distillers.
+In order to follow along, you will need a brewing hydrometer and a hydrometer test jar.
 This simple guide will go through each step of the process of using a hydrometer.
 We will discuss how to determine "potential alcohol," how to calculate actual "alcohol by volume" (ABV) and how to be absolutely certain that a fermentation has finished.

 The specific gravity of water is 1.000.
 When a specific gravity reading of beer wort is taken, it will have a higher density (before fermentation) compared to water because of the sugars present.
 During fermentation these sugars will be consumed by yeast causing the density and therefore specific gravity to decrease.
 So, to re-cap, pre-fermentation liquid will have a high specific gravity relative to fermented liquid which will have a lower gravity.
 The difference between these two numbers will tell you the ABV of a fermented solution.